 Subsidies and microcredits: capital from the public sector

 The most traditional method of financing outside the investor arena is the development loan.
 Regardless of whether you prefer a smaller development bank, the KfW or other public funding agencies: the options are very diverse.
-Especially specialised programmes that are not well-advertised offer opportunities (and full pots of money) for resourceful founders.
+Specialised programmes that are not well-advertised offer opportunities (and full pots of money) for resourceful founders.
 The prerequisite is good research work to find appropriate projects.

 Those who have already received a promise of money from a venture capitalist or business angel can be doubly pleased: the Federal Ministry for Economic Affairs and Energy (BMWi) subsidises the participation of private investors with 20% within the framework of the INVEST programme.